Grilled Mexican Corn on the Cob Recipe

 As pretty much a national snack food, there is no single correct way of preparing Mexican corn on the cob, but the recipe as follows is pretty traditional and pretty good.

 - 4 ears of corn

-- 1-2 tsp of cayenne pepper (or any chili powder you like/have on hand, although finely ground chili powder works best)
+- 1–2 teaspoons cayenne pepper (or any chili powder you like/have on hand, although finely ground chili powder works best)

 - 1 lime, cut into wedges

-- 1/3 cup of freshly grated Parmesan cheese (Use cotija Mexican cheese if you can find it to be authentic, although Parmesan cheese is a good substitute)
+- 1/3 cup freshly grated Parmesan cheese (Use cotija Mexican cheese if you can, although Parmesan cheese is a good substitute)

-- You want, ideally, your corn to have a bit of a smoky/charred flavor and look, without being overpoweringly blackened.
+- Ideally, you want your corn to have a bit of a smoky/charred flavor and look, without being overpoweringly blackened.
 I find the best way to accomplish this is by briefly roasting the corn in its husk or steaming/boiling it until just barely cooked through (use whatever method you know and are comfortable with).
-Once it’s cooked through, transfer the (husked) corn to a preheated grill and turn it around the grill for 2 or 3 minutes, to blacken the kernels slightly.
+Once it’s cooked through, transfer the (husked) corn to a preheated grill and turn it around the grill for 2 or 3 minutes to blacken the kernels slightly.

 - Once finished on the grill, dip each ear of corn into the melted butter, turning to coat as completely as possible.

-- Once coated in the butter, spoon, smear or brush on the mayonnaise all over the 4 ears of corn (I know this sounds weird, but it tastes great!)
+- Once coated in the butter, spoon, smear, or brush on the mayonnaise all over the four ears of corn.
+(I know this sounds weird, but it tastes great!)

-- Once mayo smeared, sprinkle your parmesan cheese evenly between the 4 ears, sticking it into the mayo to adhere.
+- Once it's smeared with mayo, sprinkle your Parmesan cheese evenly between the four ears, sticking it into the mayo to adhere.